Phydon/mini_notes/README.md

 - date and time are added automatically to every note
 - a backup gets written to a file on your system
 - you can load older notes into the app
+- supportes light and dark themes
+- clear the app with the reset button

 ## Installation
 - not published yet